Nancyliangqh/Sure-we-can/README.md

 ---
-**Strategy 2: High-Yield Investing**
+**Strategy 2: Alpaca Model**

 The most common strategy for investment is always choosing the stock with the highest yield, and make quick changes to the allocation based on the changes in the combination of stocks.
-The High-yield Investing model chooses stock portfolio based on N stocks with the highest yield, and make changes to allocation based on the changes in the list of stocks that belongs to the top N number of highest yields.
-In a simple High-yield Investing model, we assume that the asset used to buy each stock is equally distributed.
+The alpaca model chooses stock portfolio based on N stocks with the highest yield, and make changes to allocation based on the changes in the list of stocks that belongs to the top N number of highest yields.
+In a simple Alpaca Model, we assume that the asset used to buy each stock is equally distributed.

 *Procedures*
 1. Set N number of stocks to put in portfolio and the total initial asset wanted to use.
 In our specific model, we chose N = 30.